 The experiences we went through during and after the war, and even after independence, are enough evidence that Zimbabwe only got free from the skin colour, but remains clutched in the oppressive system clothed in a thick melanin, as Freire (1975) says: “to be is to be like the oppressor”.

-Mr President, my generation did not experience the white minority rule, but lived the white oppression system in a black jacket ever since I was
+Mr President, my generation did not experience the white minority rule, but lived the white oppression system in a black jacket ever since I was born.

 When then Zimbabwe Defence Forces commander General Constantino Chiwenga and team embarked on the successful Operation Restore Legacy, my generation and kinsmen went into ecstasy, celebrating the detachment from the dark past and embracing an opportunity to enter the biblical Canaan.